© Copyright The Marron Growers Association of WA 2024

 If you would like to order a Marron Growers magazine or back issue, please contact us.

-The Marron Growers Bulletin has been a regular part of our members lives for over 18 years.
+The Marron Growers Bulletin has been a regular part of our members lives since 1978.
 Packed full of interesting articles and photographs, it brings together the latest news for all WA marron farmers.
 We have a range of options for advertising with us, current prices are available from the Association Secretary, you can discuss your business needs & we’ll help identify the best way for you to advertise with us and make the most of your budget.

 Figure 2: a weedy pond, allowed to dry, weed then raked into rows for washing and hydrated lime added.